The application and selection process will include various steps:

 B.2-3.
 Review by prime contractor and review board

 The first version of the ESDP will be evaluated by Novespace, who will rank all the applicants, based on safety and feasibility.
-The Review Board will then, select the three or four best experiments to fly on the Microgravity Research Campaign, and possibly choose up to four others in order to offer them the possibility of performing their experiment on gravity research facilities, such as the Large Diameter Centrifuge (this last point is currently under assessment).
+The Review Board will then select the best experiments to fly on the Microgravity Research Campaign.

-- Final selection of three or four teams expected in January 2009.
+- Final selection of up to four teams expected in January 2010.

 C. Experiment preparation

 Based on the Scientific Proposal, the selected teams start to implement and build their experiment rack, helped by qualified professionals and their Mentor.
 The cost of the building will be partly supported by ESA Education.
-The teams will send on a regular basis updated versions of their ESDP to have it reviewed by the Novespace Engineers.
+The teams will send on a regular basis updated versions of their ESDP to have it reviewed by Novespace's engineers.

 D. Parabolic flights campaign

-Selected teams will fly during ESA’s 51st Microgravity Research Campaign in autumn 2009.
+Selected teams will fly during ESA’s 53rd Microgravity Research Campaign in spring 2011.
 The two week long campaign will take place in Bordeaux, France.
 The teams will participate in three flights of 30 parabolas each, one parabola lasting approximately 20 seconds.

 E. Analysis of results